What is an MRI?

 - You will be asked to lie still for about 20 - 45 minutes as images are being taken.
 During the procedure, the scanner will make a loud, knocking noise.
 We have earplugs you can use or you may listen to music.

-After the MRI
+After your MRI procedure

 The interpreting radiologist will send the results to your ordering physician.
 Your physician will contact you with the results.